initbiz/initbiz.github.io/cumuluscore/index.md

 If you select the type then the cluster's username or slug will be automatically injected in the URL.

-What is more, you can select features that will be required to show the entry in menu.
+What is more, you can select features that will be required to show the entry in the menu.
 Remember that only one feature is enough to show the menu (more like logical "or" than "and").
 If no feature is selected then everybody will see the menu entry.

 ![Static menu in Cumulus](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/menu-static-pages.png)